 Sue Watkins the Director of USAWEA and the 2014 Fiesta of the Spanish Horse Working Equitation Reserve Champion practicing for the 2015 Competition at the Skills of the Rancho event this June.
-Entry packets will be out soon.
+Entry packets are on line now.
 So don't miss it and contact us about clinics in your area.